 An experienced lawyer fighting for your rights

-Attorney Bio Attorney Wayne Roger Goralski is a Houston-based attorney, working as a criminal defense lawyer and handling civil litigation cases, has more than 27 years of experience as a former criminal justice professional with the Houston Police Department.
+Attorney Wayne Roger Goralski is a Houston-based attorney, providing criminal defense and civil litigation services, for nearly 25 years as a licensed attorney, and had more than 27 years of experience with the Houston Police Department.
 Wayne “Roger” Goralski, tough, smart, and streetwise, has been honorably retired since 2012, and is now practicing law as the owner of his own law office.
-Wayne Goralski spent 10 years working the streets of Houston as a Supervisor and a Police Officer, and 17 additional years as a Squad and Division Commander.
-Wayne Roger Goralski worked for several years as the Supervising Staff Attorney, in the Chief’s Command for the Chief of Police.
-Wayne Goralski has been a licensed Texas attorney for 18 years, since 1997.
+Wayne practices in both the state and federal court systems.
+Before going into private practice, Wayne Goralski spent 10 years working the streets of Houston as a Supervisor and a Police Officer, and 17 additional years as a Squad and Division Commander.
+Wayne Roger Goralski worked for several years as the Supervising Staff Attorney, in the Chief’s Command for the Chief of Police, where Wayne provided legal guidance and services in the realms of organizational governance, risk management, and compliance.
+Wayne Goralski has been a licensed Texas attorney for nearly 25 years, since 1997.

 By way of background, Wayne “Roger” Goralski attended Detroit Catholic Central and Bishop Borgess High Schools where he attained all-league status in the Catholic High School Football programs as a tightend.
 Roger Goralski accepted a college football scholarship to Wayne State University, along with an ACT Academic Merit scholarship from the state of Michigan.
 As a freshman at Wayne State University, Roger was thrust into a starting role on defense moving from a defensive end position to the defensive backfield as a “monsterback” when the senior player was injured.
 Starting in five games as a “monsterback” Wayne earned his NCAA letter in football in his freshman year.

 At Wayne State University, Roger Goralski, majored in pre-law and was exposed to the history of Greco-Roman Civilization.
 Changing course, Roger decided to end his football career and change majors to the study of finance and business economics.
-After being offered a transfer to the University of Michigan at Ann Arbor by the admissions department, Wayne Roger Goralski felt the draw of the great State of Texas and instead moved to Houston, Texas where he accepted a position in the class 119 at the Houston Police Academy.
+Wayne Roger Goralski felt the draw of the great State of Texas and moved to Houston, Texas where he accepted a position in the class 119 at the Houston Police Academy.

 While maintaining his career as police officer, Wayne Roger Goralski, attained his Bachelor of Business Administration from the University of Houston, C. T. Bauer College of Business, where he surveyed American capitalism with a major in Finance.
 Subsequently, Wayne Roger Goralski enrolled in the American Flyers flight training school at Hobby Airport where he earned several Federal Aviation Administration pilot certificates and attained flight instructor status.
 Wayne then spent about a year at Rich Aviation, Hobby Airport as a flight instructor.
 Wayne ended his pilot’s career upon his entrance into the South Texas College of Law Houston, where attending evening classes after a workday at the Houston Police Department, he attained his J.D. in 1997, and in November of that year became a licensed Texas Attorney.